zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

 Kubernetes storage classes can now be setup to use this secret to get access to the token to communicate with Portworx.

-Once you have completed the steps in this section continue to the next section.
+Once you have completed the steps in this section, continue to the **Set up the StorageClass** section.